IBM 700/7000 series: Later scientific architecture (704/709/7090/7094)

 The accumulator (and multiplier-quotient) registers operate in sign/magnitude format.
+The accumulator has two overflow bits, labelled Q and P. Logical instructions clear or ignore S and Q; the Add and Carry Logical (ACL) instruction does an end-around carry from bit P to bit 35.

 The Index registers operate using two's complement format and when used to modify an instruction address are subtracted from the address in the instruction.
 On machines with three index registers, if the tag has two or three bits set (i.e. selected multiple registers) then their values are ORed together before being subtracted.
-The IBM 7094, with seven index registers has a "compatibility" mode to permit programs from earlier machines that used this trick to continue to be used.
+The IBM 7094, with seven index registers, powers up in multiple tag mode for compatibility with earlier machines, so that programs that used this trick could continue to be used; the Leave Multiple Tag Mode (LMTM) instruction turns that mode off, so that the tag specifies which of the index registers to use, and the Enter Multiple Tag Mode (EMTM) instruction turns it back on.

 The Sense Indicators permit interaction with the operator via panel switches and lights.